 Pros: Cheaper tickets during 10:00-15:00 and again at 18:35.

 These tickets are always the cheapest option, but they carry the most time restrictions.
-This type of ticket is only offered by a some UK train companies.
-Travelling with a Super Off Peak requires the passenger to travel at very specific date, time and train.
+This type of ticket is only offered by a some UK train companies including Avanti West and London Midland trains.
+Travelling with a Super Off-Peak requires the passenger to travel at very specific date, time and train.
 If you are flexible with your time so you can travel at around 10:00-13:00, then this ticket is for you.

 Pros: These tickets are the cheapest available, great to keep costs down.